 When the New Constitution Enters Into Force

-1 July 2026 – following the referendum of 15 March 2026, at which citizens voted 'Yes'.
-Until then, the 1995 Constitution remained in force.
-The transitional period (16 March – 30 June): all institutions continue operating, constitutional laws are drafted, and elections to the Kurultai are prepared.
+Following the referendum of 15 March 2026, the new Constitution enters into force on 1 July 2026.
+Until then, the 1995 Constitution remains in force.
+During the transition period (16 March – 30 June), all institutions continue operating, key laws were signed on June 5, and preparations continue for Kurultai elections.

 0:00